random-guys/bucket/README.md

 # bucket

-Bucket is a collection of handy CRUD methods for working with Mongoose.
+Bucket is a collection of handy CRUD methods for working with Mongoose with TypeScript.

 ## How to install

-`yarn add @random-guys/bucket`
+`yarn add @random-guys/bucket` or
+`npm add @random-guys/bucket`

 ## How does it work

-Buket exposes a suite of useful classes and interfaces that make CRUD operations a breeze.
-Simply import the service(s) you need.
+Bucket exposes a suite of useful classes and interfaces that make CRUD operations a breeze.
+This library was created to work with a model and repository pattern.

 ## Quick Start

 You need to have a model that maps to your Mongoose collection and a Repository to be used in your Controller.
-Let's go into detail.

-Based on the logic of your project you have an interface that will be the basic data unit, say:
+No matter the logic of your project you more than likely have an interface that will be the basic data unit, such as:

 ```ts
 import { Model } from '@random-guys/bucket';